|

 IMF recipients eliminate barriers to agricultural imports.
 One reform proposal calls on Congress to provide no funding for the IMF until the organization agreed to require every IMF loan recipient to eliminate all tariff and nontariff barriers to agricultural imports before any loan was distributed and adopt this requirement into its by-laws.
 This would include all tariffs, fees, charges, quotas, subsidies for domestic agricultural products, government protection of domestic market share, unequal treatment of foreign agricultural products, and any other practice that would discriminate against all foreign agricultural products or those of particular countries.

 Expenses incurred through IMF membership are accurately accounted for in the U.S. budget.
 Under the current system, U.S. funds contributed to the IMF are regarded as an exchange of assets and are not considered when calculating annual budget deficits or surpluses.
 Moreover, as a result of the Budget Enforcement Act of 1990 (P.L.
 101-508, Title XIII; 104 Stat.
 1388-573), funding for the IMF is exempt from budget caps.
 The fact, however, is that the U.S. participation in the IMF does have fiscal impact on the United States and has added $4.617 billion to the national debt, according to the Congressional Research Service.
 19 In addition, contributions to the IMF are not an exchange of equal assets.
-In return for dollars, the United States receives "special drawing rights," which are useful only in restricted circumstances.
+In return for dollars, the United States receives “special drawing rights,” which are useful only in restricted circumstances.
 Rather than being budget-neutral, IMF funding should be viewed more accurately as a permanent transfer of resources.
-The United States is not likely to get its money back unless it withdraws from the organization or undergoes economic collapse--in which case the IMF hardly would have the necessary funds because most of the world would be in severe economic trouble.
-IMF funding should be treated like any other appropriation--subject to budget rules and calculated into the annual budget.
+The United States is not likely to get its money back unless it withdraws from the organization or undergoes economic collapse–in which case the IMF hardly would have the necessary funds because most of the world would be in severe economic trouble.
+IMF funding should be treated like any other appropriation–subject to budget rules and calculated into the annual budget.

 CONCLUSION

 Most policymakers recognize that the IMF has faults and needs to be reformed.
-Strong disagreement exists on which policies the IMF should advocate--and even if the modern world requires an IMF.
+Strong disagreement exists on which policies the IMF should advocate–and even if the modern world requires an IMF.
 There should be little dispute in Congress, however, over establishing the structure necessary to determine whether granting the organization an additional $18 billion would be in the best interests of U.S. taxpayers.
 Nor should there be much dissent in creating the circumstances making it more likely that the IMF and the Clinton Administration abide by U.S. law.
 Congress could work toward these goals by adopting reform language and making them prerequisites to continued U.S. participation.
 At the very least, no funds should be appropriated to the IMF until Congress is satisfied that it has demanded the reform necessary to minimize the destructive nature of the IMF and that it is satisfied that the IMF and the Administration will abide by this reform.

--- Bryan T. Johnson is Policy Analyst for International Economic Affairs in The Kathryn and Shelby Cullom Davis International Studies Center at The Heritage Foundation.
+— Bryan T. Johnson is Policy Analyst for International Economic Affairs in The Kathryn and Shelby Cullom Davis International Studies Center at The Heritage Foundation.

--- Brett D. Schaefer is Jay Kingham Fellow in
+— Brett D. Schaefer is Jay Kingham Fellow in International Regulatory Affairs at The Heritage Foundation.

 Endnotes